tellspec-rafael/microservices/README.md

 ```
 docker-compose down
 ```
-## Scaling up ##
+## Scaling it up ##

-With more clients the time to process process everyone increases so we need to make it scalable, you can also define the number of threads for each worker in the docker-compose.yaml file, or run any number of workers with:
+With more clients the time to process everyone increases, so we need to make it scalable, you can also define the number of threads for each worker in the docker-compose.yaml file, or run any number of workers with:
-Run any number or workers:
 ```
 docker-compose up --scale client=2 --scale worker=2
 ```